andreas5588/openflights_dataset/README.md

 * routes.dat (66.392 of 67.663 rows loaded)
 * runways.csv (42.929 of  rows 42.932 loaded)

+## datamodel

+FKs are not all set... stay tune

 ![all tables and row counts](/doc/datamodel.png)

 ## Installation